G-Node/python-odml/doc/tutorial.rst

 Generating an odML-file
 =======================

-After getting familiar with the different odml objects and their attributes during the introduction to odML, you will now learn how to generate your own odML file.
-We will show you first how to create the different odML objects with their obligatory and recommended attributes using the odML-Editor and Python.
-Please have a look at the tutorial part describing the advanced possibilities of the Python odML library for the usage of the optional attributes.
+After getting familiar with the different odml objects and their attributes, you will now learn how to generate your own odML file by reproducing the example odml file we presented before.

+We will show you first how to create the different odML objects with their obligatory and recommended attributes.
+Please have a look at the tutorial part describing the advanced possibilities of the Python odML library for the usage of all other attributes.

 Create a document
 -----------------